|

 1275, the Polos arrived in Cathay, or China.
 They set

-up camp there for 17 years and made friends with and worked
+up camp there for 17 years and made friends with, and worked

-for Kublai Khan, famous grandson of
+Kublai Khan, famous grandson of

 Genghis Khan.

-In 1292, the exploratory trio left China
+In 1292, the exploratory trio left

 MARCO POLO'S TRAVELS